-The Fund aims to provide investors with long-term capital appreciation by investing in Saudi equities listed on the Saudi stock market which are compliant with the Shariah standards approved by the Fund Manager's Shariah Committee.
+The Fund aims to provide investors with long-term capital appreciation by investing in equities listed on the stock markets of Arab countries while ensuring that the selected equities are compliant with the Shariah standards approved by the Fund Manager's Shariah Committee.

-In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
+b) In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
 Accordingly, the Fund Manager prepares separate financial statements for the Fund.
+The Fund Manager of the Fund is Jadwa Investment, and administrator and custodian of the Fund is HSBC Saudi Arabia.

-The Fund is governed by Investment Fund Regulations (the "Regulations") published by CMA on 3 Dhul Hijja 1427 H (corresponding to 24 December 2006) thereafter amended (the "amended regulations") on 16 Sha'ban 1437 H (corresponding to 23 May 2016), and 17 Rajab 1442 H (corresponding to 1 March 2022), detailing requirements for all funds within the Kingdom of Saudi Arabia.
+The Fund is governed by Investment Fund Regulations (the "Regulations") published by CMA on 3 Dhul Hijja 1427 H (corresponding to 24 December 2006) thereafter amended (the "amended regulations") on 16 Sha'ban 1437 H (corresponding to 23 May 2016), and 17 Rajab 1442 H (corresponding to 1 March 2023), detailing requirements for all funds within the Kingdom of Saudi Arabia.

-- b) The management of the Fund is the responsibility of the Fund Manager.
+c) The management of the Fund is the responsibility of the Fund Manager.
 However, in accordance with the Fund's terms and conditions, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.

-The Fund Manager of the Fund is Jadwa Investment Company, and administrator and custodian of the Fund is HSBC Saudi Arabia. - c) The Fund Manager charges the Fund a management fee of 1.25%, 1.95%, 0.98% and 1.95% of the net assets (equity) value of Class A, Class B, Class C and Class D units respectively at each valuation day along with VAT charges at 15% of transaction.
+The Fund Manager charges the Fund a management fee are charged at 1.25%, 1.95%, 0.98% and 1.95% of the equity value of Class A, Class B, Class C and Class D units respectively at each valuation day along with VAT charges at 15% of transaction.
 In addition, the Fund Manager has the right to collectively charge the Fund all other expenses related to the management of the Fund, including but not limited to audit fee and legal charges subject to limits as set out in the Fund's terms and conditions.

-Furthermore, the Fund Manager may charge investor a subscription fee for a percentage not to exceed 3% of the subscribed amount.
-Subscription fee is not included in these financial statements.
+The Fund Manager may charge investors a subscription fee at a percentage not to exceed 3% of the subscribed amount.
+The subscription fee is not included in these financial statements.